 When Arthur Conan Doyle started life as a doctor he managed to supplement his income with money earned from writing stories.
 And so Sherlock Holmes made his literary debut when “A Study in Scarlet” was published in Beeton’s Christmas Annual of 1887.

 Holmes liked to be mentally challenged and when he was bored he was best left alone.
-He would either indulge in some indoor pistol practice while sitting in his lounge chair…or worse he would make use of his worst vice… addictive drugs.
+He would either indulge in some indoor pistol practice while sitting in his lounge chair…or he would make use of his worst vice… addictive drugs.
 This was a mostly a seven percent solution of cocaine although he did take morphine on occasion.

 The success of the Sherlock Holmes stories and healthy sales of other works enabled Conan Doyle to quit medicine and become a full time writer.
 But he was not entirely happy.
 Sherlock Holmes had become a distraction from his more serious literary works.
 So after 2 novels and 24 short stories Conan Doyle decided to achieve what all the criminal types of London could not.
 He decided to kill Sherlock Holmes.

 “Killed Holmes” was all Conan Doyle had to say about it in his diary.
 At last he was free to write about more important subjects.

 In 1901 Conan Doyle decided to write another novel that could be serialized in the Strand magazine.
 The story was to revolve around the tale of a gigantic phantom hound.
 Conan Doyle knew it needed a strong central character so he decided to use Sherlock Holmes.
 It had been 8 years since the public had read a new Sherlock Holmes story.